steveturbek/turbek.com/articles/tangible-interfaces-class.md

 ## Class Schedule

-### Section 1 Design Fidget toy (Week 1-2)
+### Project 1: Design a Fidget Toy (Week 1-2)

-Quick design exercise to design a fidget toy.
+Warm up design exercise and skills assessment to design a fidget toy.
 Feel free to be inspired by the many that exist.
 What feels good?
 Why?

-- Explore what has been done.
+Class 1
+- Intro to class

+Homework: find and 3D print (or make) 1-3 "interesting to feel" fidget toys. make a slide for each abiit why it is interesting.
+Purchase basic microbit and electronics components

+Class 2
+Class discussion on fidget toys pemcil sketching for your ideas

+homework for next Thursday
-- Sketch Sketch Sketch
+- Sketch Sketch Sketch!
+- 3D print

+Class 3
+class presentations & discussion work on final models

-- 3D model & print to present Monday of week 3
+Homework: final 3D model & presentation

+Class 4
+presentations of fidget toys
+In class discussion
+Write documentation and share to 3D sharing sites Introduce Project 2

-### Section 2 (Week 3-5)
+### Project 2 Media Control Device (Week 3-5)

-#### Media Control Device

-Design Brief: Design and make a working object that can control media on your laptop or phone.
-You may use any sensor, or multiple sensors to make an engaging and innovative experience using Microbit Bluetooth software extension.
+Design Brief: Design and make a working object that can control music/video on your laptop or phone.
+The basic hardware and software will be provided, using Microbit Bluetooth software extension.
 [Sample code](https://makecode.microbit.org/_WwdYaeHUVMe6).

+Your task will be to design the physical form and select one or more sensors to make an engaging and innovative experience.

-Here is a [reference project](https://www.thingiverse.com/thing:7057254#google_vignette) using the common rotary encoder sensor.
+[Example reference model](https://www.thingiverse.com/thing:7057254#google_vignette) using the common rotary encoder sensor.

 <!--
 #### "Hacky Bird"